popah146/task-management/README.md

 <h3>Pre-Requisites</h3>
 <hr>
-Composer Install
+Composer Install,

-Xampp (PHP -> 8.0.2)
+Xampp (PHP -> 8.0.2),

-Node Js
+Node Js,

-Bootstrap ui
+Bootstrap ui,
 Laravel Version 9

 <h3>Setup</h3>
 <hr>
 #Clone the project repository by running the command below if you use SSH

-git clone git@github.com:codeaamirkalimi/Task-Management-System-Laravel.git
+git clone git@github.com:popah146/task-management.git

 #If you use https, use this instead

 git clone https://github.com/popah146/task-management.git